garycwallen/garycwallen/README.md

 - :telescope: I’m working as a Software Manager and contributing to building web applications.

-- :seedling: Learning Java/Python more.
+- :seedling: Learning Python, reactJS, TypeScript, Java and more...

 - :zap: In my free time, I play video games, and exercise